diegortx/go-api/README.md

 - `NewProductRepository(db *sql.DB) ProductRepository`: Creates a new instance of the product repository.
 - `GetProduct() ([]model.Product, error)`: Retrieves all products from the database.

+### New Features

+- **Build for Multiple OS**: The Makefile now includes commands to build the application for Windows, Linux, and macOS.
+- **.gitignore**: Added a .gitignore file to exclude unnecessary files from the repository.

 ### Usage Example

 ```go